sergiusens/snappy-docs/build-snaps/parts.md

            - $headers
          snap:
            - $binaries

-In this example, the `null` plugin builds something in its private build location using its private source directory as a base, and it installs the usual set of files to the file, except it will install the part’s private install directory.
+In this example

-This `null` plugin makes use of `stage-packages`, these packages are fetched from the Ubuntu deb archive using the series (release, i.e.; trusty, vivid, wily, …) that is being used on the host.
+* the [`nil`](/docs/reference/plugins/nil) plugin makes use of `stage-packages`, these packages are fetched from the Ubuntu deb archive using the release (eg. 16.04) that is being used on the host.
 In this case, the part will be enhanced by the `gpg` and `wget` deb packages and its necessary dependencies to work isolated inside the part.

-When reaching the stage phase, the components in the private part’s install directory will be exposed there, but since the `organize` key is being used the contents in the install directory will be exposed to other parts in a cleaner form if desired or required; it is important to notice that when using `filesets` they will follow the organized files and not the internal layout.
+* when reaching the stage phase, the components in the part’s install directory will be exposed there, but since the `organize` key is being used, the contents in the install directory will be exposed to other parts in a cleaner form if desired or required; it is important to notice that when using `filesets` they will follow the organized files and not the initial layout.

-The concept of `filesets` enables the creation of sets named after the keywords defined within, in this case binaries and headers, these are not necessarily needed but allow for variable expansion in the common targets: stage and snap.
-An inclusion is defined by just listing the target file, it can be globbed with * and a file can be explicitly excluded by prepending a - (when using * at the beginning of a path it needs to be quoted).
+* the concept of `filesets` enables the creation of sets named after the keywords defined within, in this case binaries and headers, these are not necessarily needed but allow for variable expansion in the common targets: stage and snap.
+An inclusion is defined by just listing the target file, it can be globbed with "\*" and a file can be explicitly excluded by prepending a "-".

-The `stage` key then:
+* The `stage` key then:

-- replaces `$binaries` will be the binaries defined in filesets.
+    - replaces `$binaries` with the binaries defined in filesets.
-- Adds `test/bin/test_app` to the stage file set.
+    - Adds `test/bin/test_app` to the stage directory.
     - `$headers` will include all the header files, except those from `include` as it is suffixed with -, indicating these files should be excluded.

     These are the files that will be moved to the stage directory.

     The behavior for the snap step is identical to stage except that the file manipulation is applied to the snap directory, which is the final file/content layout for the snap.
 This is where everything should look clean and crisp for a good quality snap.

 ## Snapcraft for Python with PIP